lucarossi147/smart-tourist/index.md

 This app also relies on the Google Maps API, so we had to get an API key through the Google Cloud Console and place it in a separate local file, called local.properties.
 The local.properties file is not supposed to be versioned for security reasons and the contents inside it are accessed through the *mapsplatform.secrets-gradle-plugin* as the documentation suggests.
+TODO I don't remember what i wanted to say.....
 Another cool feature that has been used in this project is the Android [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started).
 It allowed us to define a graph inside an XML file where we specified all the [Fragments](https://developer.android.com/guide/fragments) in the app and the possible paths between them.
 The usage of this component greatly simplified the writing process and allowed us to abstract a little bit from the implementation of the underlying structure of the project.

 The build process of course also runs tests and only ends successfully if every test passes, however the Android test suite is quite large and the ecosystem is pretty complex and unfortunately we didn’t manage to find enough time to experiment with new types of tests, in fact only a bunch of unit tests have been made.
 A copy of the working APK can be found online and can be used to test if everything works as expected on different smartphones.